If you have Compassion

 When I was young, I like the word "power."

 As I grow older, I fall in love with the word "compassion."

-In a very basic way, compassion means no selfish.
+In a very basic way, compassion means no selfishness.

-Compassion is a very big subject in Buddhism and someone like me who is a beginner, I have no any wisdom to explain about compassion.
+Compassion is a very big subject in Buddhism and for someone like me who is a beginner, I have no wisdom to explain about compassion.

 I am writing this blog to share information about compassion that I have heard from great masters to all the Travelers.

 Photo: Buddha Amitabha

 After reading a few biographies, I have this feeling that all the Buddhist masters are taking compassion as the seed of Buddhism.

 One of the masters shared that, during the great scholar Chandrakirti's time in India at Nalanda University.